sematext/docs/docs/synthetics/browser-monitor.md

 #### General

 * **Name** - Name of the monitor.
-Max Length is 255 characters
+Max length is 255 characters.
-* **Frequency** - Frequency to execute the monitor
+* **Frequency** - Monitor execution frequency.
-* **Locations** - List of locations to run the monitor
+* **Locations** - List of locations to run the monitor.

 #### Script

 The browser monitor scripts are Node.js scripts that control a headless Chrome browser and use [Google Puppeteer](https://github.com/puppeteer/puppeteer#puppeteer) framework to drive the browser.
 For every run, the monitor will invoke the `testScript()` method with Puppeteer [Page](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#class-page) object as a parameter.
 The script content should be inside the `testScript()` method.
-For more information on specific use cases, you can refer to the `Browser Examples` section while creating a browser monitor.
-Use Node.js [assert](https://nodejs.org/api/assert.html) API to check if the values in the page are matching the requirements.
+For more information on specific use cases, refer to the `Browser Examples` section while creating a browser monitor.
+Use Node.js [assert](https://nodejs.org/api/assert.html) API to check if the values in the page match your requirements.
 If any assertion fails, the system declares the run as a failure.
-The logs will contain the details of the failure.
+Monitor run logs, shown in Sematext Run details page, contain failure details.

 ### Conditions